henry-luo/mark/docs/index.md

 Comparing to HTML, Mark has the following advantages:

 - Mark is a generic data format, whereas HTML is a specialized format for web content.
-- It does not have whitespace ambiguity, as the text objects need to be quoted explicitly.
+- It does not have whitespace ambiguity, as the text objects are quoted explicitly.
 Thus Mark can be minified or prettified without worrying about changing the underlying content.
 - Its properties can have complex values, like JSON, not just quoted string values as in HTML.
 - It has a very clean syntax, whereas HTML5 parsing can be challenging even with HTML5 spec.
-- Its objects are always properly closed; whereas HTML self-closing tag syntax is non-extensible and error-prone.
+- It is always properly closed; whereas HTML self-closing tag syntax is non-extensible and error-prone.
 - The DOM produced under Mark model, is just a hierarchy of POJO objects, which can be easily processed using the built-in JS functions or 3rd party libraries, making Mark an ideal candidate for virtual DOM and other application usages.

 ## Mark vs. XML